sannae/the-notebook/docs/dev/git.md

 ### git mv

-> It renames a file in the working area, then adds it to staging index and removes the old file from the staging index
-> It's basically the same as:
+> It renames a file in the working area, then adds it to staging index and removes the old file from the staging index.
+The file will appear as 'R' (for Renamed) in the `git status`.
+It's basically the same as:
 >   mv readme.txt readme.md
 >   git add readme.md
 >   git rm readme.txt